Akshat-Pant/CS-Career-Fair-Scraper/README.md

 # CS-Career-Fair-Scraper

-Web Scraper for the UMD Career Fair
+Web Scraper for the UMD Career Fair Spring 2019